nincos/dactyl-manuform-mini-hotswap/README.md

 ## Features

-- The use of sidenubs can be disabled.
-Sidenub should be disabled if you use Kailh, and Outemu.
+- The use of sidenubs can be enabled.
+Sidenub should stay disabled if you use Kailh, and Outemu.
 If you use Cherry MX, Gateron or Zealios switches, you can enable the sidenubs.
 - Spaces for rentention tabs are added.
 - One key in the thumb cluster has been removed.
 Other thumb keys are also adjusted.
-- The total height is reduced and wire posts are removed.
-This results in a higher printing speed and a lower cost.
+- wire posts are removed.
 - A TRRS mount instead of a RJ9 mount is used.
-- A micro USB mount is used.
-A breakout board, or an extension cable can be used.
+- A breakout holder board is used for TRRS and Controller
 - Screw posts are moved inside.
-The holes are designed for TRISERT® thread inserts 145m3.
+The holes are designed for TRISERT® thread inserts 145m3 or 136m3 and RUTHEX m3.
 - The pro micro holder has been modified.
 Dupont cables can be used.

 ## Generate OpenSCAD and STL models